 Children are expected to follow the school rules and classroom codes of conduct, showing respect for the rights and needs of all adults and other children in our school community.
-The school council (Team for the Common Good) will play an important role in communicating and reviewing aspects of the behaviour policy.
+The school council will play an important role in communicating and reviewing aspects of the behaviour policy.